Bulletin – April 20, 2025

 Please consider giving your offertory by picking up Envelopes, enrolling in Pre-Authorized Giving (PAG), or Donate Now (through the Archdiocese of Toronto website).

-Offertory envelopes for 2025 are still available in the Gabriel Room.
+Offertory envelopes for 2025 are still available by the Gabriel Room.
 Boxes are usually not assigned to parishioners who are donating via Pre-Authorized Giving or Donate Now through the Archdiocese.

 Please contact the parish office at 416-221-8866 with any questions.